Nel-S/AMLL/README.md

 	}
 	// Otherwise we can now do with the loot what we wish.

-	/* When we're done with the loot table, we can free it to reclaim any dynamically-allocated memory, then end our program.
+	/* When we're done with the loot table, we can free it to reclaim all dynamically-allocated memory, then end our program.
 The same goes for our output array.*/ freeLootTable(&lootTable);
 	freeOutputArray(outputArray, MAX_CHEST_CAPACITY);